Google BigQuery

 Authentication methods

-- Token refresh is handled by Google.
+- Token management, including refresh, is handled automatically by Google.
 The default refresh token expiration time is 7 days.

 For more about OAuth and how it works with Google Cloud, see Using OAuth 2.0 to Access Google APIs.